 Consent - means voluntary agreement with the collection, use and disclosure of personal information for defined purposes.
 Consent can be either express or implied and can be provided directly by the individual or by an authorized representative.
 Express consent can be given orally, electronically or in writing but is always unequivocal and does not require an inference on the part of Compugen.
 Implied consent is consent that can reasonably be inferred from an individual’s action or inaction.

 Customer - means an identifiable individual who:(a) uses, or applies to use, the products or services of Compugen;

 Disclosure - means making personal information available to third parties outside of Compugen.

 Employee - means an employee or former employee of Compugen

-Personal information - means information about an identifiable individual recorded in any form and includes, but is not limited to, such things as race, ethnic origin, nationality, colour, age, gender, marital status, religion, education, medical information, performance reviews, employment and financial history, income, address and telephone number, email address, numerical identifiers such as Social Insurance Number, and views and personal opinions.
-Personal information also includes information about an identifiable individual customer's product and service purchases and usage, credit information, billing records, service and any recorded complaints and, in the case of an employee, includes information found in personal employment files, performance appraisals and medical and benefits information.
+Personal information - means information about an identifiable individual recorded in any form and includes, but is not limited to, such things as race, ethnic origin, nationality, colour, age, gender, marital status, religion, education, medical information, performance reviews, benefits information, employment and financial history, income, home address or home telephone number, personal email address, numerical identifiers such as Social Insurance Number, and personal opinions.
+Personal information also includes information about an identifiable individual’s product and service purchases and usage, credit information, billing records, service and any recorded complaints and, in the case of a staff member, includes information found in personal employment files.
 Publicly available information, such as a public directory listing of names, addresses, telephone numbers and electronic addresses, however, is not considered personal information.

 Privacy legislation - means The Personal Information Protection and Electronic Documents Act (Canada) and/or substantially similar provincial legislation.

-Third party - means an individual other than the customer/employee or his or her agent or an organization other than Compugen.
+Third party - means an individual other than the customer/staff member or his or her agent or an organization other than Compugen.